Technologicat/unpythonic/doc/macros.md

 Currently (v0.14.3), warnings produced by `warn[]` are not counted in the total number of tests run.
 But you can still get the warning count from the separate counter `unpythonic.test.fixtures.tests_warned` (see `unpythonic.collections.box`; basically you can `b.get()` or `unbox(b)` to read the value currently inside a box).

+#### Advanced: building a custom test framework

+If `unpythonic.test.fixtures` does not fit your needs and you want to experiment with creating your own framework, the test asserter macros are reusable.
+For reference, their implementations can be found in `unpythonic.syntax.testingtools`.
+They refer to a few objects in `unpythonic.test.fixtures`; consider these a common ground that is not strictly part of the surrounding framework.

+Start by reading the docstring of the `test` macro, which documents some low-level details.

+Set up a condition handler to intercept test failures and errors.
+These will be signaled via `cerror`, using the conditions and restarts mechanism.
+See `unpythonic.conditions`.
+Report the failure/error in any way you desire, and then invoke the `proceed` restart (from your condition handler) to let testing continue.

+Look at the implementation of `testset` as an example.

 #### Why another test framework?

 Because `unpythonic` is effectively a language extension, the standard options were not applicable.